StudioBalmung/rsharp/README.md

 <img src="docs/rsharp-logo.png" alt="Logo" width="150">

 > **High performance.
-Memory safety without the ceremony.**
+Memory safety without the ceremony.
+Learning curve like Lua.**

 R# is a compiled systems language that targets LLVM for native code generation.
-It uses **single ownership + borrow checking** for memory safety, **arena-only allocation** for zero-GC predictability, and `comptime` generics for zero-cost abstractions — while keeping syntax approachable enough that you can learn the whole language in a weekend.
+It uses **single ownership + borrow checking** for memory safety, **arena-only allocation** for zero-GC predictability, and `comptime` generics for zero-cost abstractions - while keeping syntax approachable enough that you can learn the whole language in a weekend.

 ---